Thinking about leaving?

 More information about leave of absence or withdrawal of studies

-You can follow the links below to find out more about the processes involved in taking a leave of adsence or withdrawing from study;
+Find out more about the processes involved in taking a leave of absence or withdrawing from your studies.